 Airboat tours have become famous for being the best way of experiencing the Everglades.
 That said, there are serious differences between public and private airboat tours.
 While public airboat tours are cheaper, you do get what you pay for.
 These tours tend to be subpar, sacrificing the actual tour for a significant profit.
 They do so by fitting as many people onto the airboat as possible, before embarking on a quick 30-minute tour.
 These tours also take the same path, so there’s no point in doing it twice.

 With a private airboat tour like Airboat Rides Fort Lauderdale, you get what you pay for.
 While they do tend to be pricier than public airboat tours, you get an opportunity to truly experience the Everglades.
 You’ll embark on a brand new airboat with a captain who has a long history of piloting through the Everglades.
-There is no predetermined path either, we tailor your airboat tour based on what you want to see.
+There is no predetermined path either, Airboat Tours Fort Lauderdale tailors your airboat tour based on what you want to see.